-- a) Analysis of utilization rates of eligible commercial market Enrollees (including Covered California for Small Business Enrollees) who enroll in the Diabetes Prevention Program in relation to expected rates trended over time.
-Expected rates include total eligible commercial market Enrollees identified as high risk for diabetes and total eligible commercial market Enrollees who should have been identified as high risk for diabetes, which can be projected using the CDC Diabetes Prevention Impact Toolkit (https://nccd.cdc.gov/Toolkit/DiabetesImpact/); and - b) Its strategies to close the gap between the Diabetes Prevention Program utilization rates by eligible commercial market Enrollees in relation to expected rates.
+- a) Analysis of utilization rates of eligible Covered California Enrollees who enroll in the Diabetes Prevention Program in relation to expected rates trended over time.
+Expected rates include total eligible Covered California Enrollees identified as high risk for diabetes and total eligible Covered California Enrollees who should have been identified as high risk for diabetes, which can be projected using the CDC Diabetes Prevention Impact Toolkit (https://nccd.cdc.gov/Toolkit/DiabetesImpact/); and - b) Its strategies to close the gap between the Diabetes Prevention Program utilization rates by eligible Covered California Enrollees in relation to expected rates. - 3) Establish and meet a multi-year improvement target to close the gap if there is a gap between utilization rates and expected rates.
+Contractor must report progress toward this target by submitting specified progress reports, including baseline measurement, intervention design, implementation timeline, and performance meeting improvement target.